 Fraud Investigation Service

-Code of practice 9 (‘cases where we suspect tax fraud’) explains the Contractual Disclosure Facility (CDF).
+FIS operates HMRC's Contractual Disclosure Facility (CDF) under the terms of Code of practice 9 (‘cases where we suspect tax fraud’).
 This is only used in cases where serious tax evasion is suspected.
-FIS also investigates suspected tax avoidance (e.g. trying to pay less tax by using tax 'loopholes' such as marketed or bespoke tax avoidance schemes, or though other structures such as trusts and offshore companies) under the terms of Code of Practice 8.
+FIS also investigates suspected tax avoidance (e.g. trying to pay less tax by using tax 'loopholes' such as marketed or bespoke tax avoidance schemes, or though other structures such as trusts and offshore companies) - under the terms of Code of Practice 8.
 Fraud Investigation Service units are based in each of the UK’s major cities.

-HMRC Fraud Investigation Service has a remit to deal with serious, new, unusual and complex situations; tax fraud; and tax avoidance linked to offshore banks, trusts, companies etc. It aims to only take on cases where the likely “yield” (of tax, interest and penalties) will be over £250,000.
+HMRC Fraud Investigation Service has a remit to deal with serious, new, unusual and complex situations; tax fraud; and tax avoidance linked to offshore banks, trusts, companies etc. It has a dedeicated Risk & Intelligence unit to help it find likely targets.
+FIS aims to only take on cases where the likely “yield” (of tax, interest and penalties) will be over £250,000.
 Many of HM Revenue & Customs' largest prosecutions started in FIS; some beginning as tax avoidance investigations rather than tax fraud enquiries.
 FIS investigators use the whole range of HMRC's extensive information powers.
 They often carry out intrusive and exhaustive investigations.
 Such enquiries can be very damaging; especially as many Fraud Investigation Service cases involve extensive 3rd party enquiries (e.g. visits by the taxman to banks, business suppliers, customers, ex-employees, internet service providers etc.).
+In some cases HMRC's expert covert surveillance teams may be deployed; sometimes for many months before HMRC make formal contact.